All of cert-manager's development is done via GitHub which contains code, issues and pull requests.

 The more logs and information you can give about what and how the bug has been discovered, the faster it can be resolved.

-Critical bug fixes are typically also cherry picked to the current minor stable release.
+Critical bug fixes are typically also cherry picked to the current minor stable releases.

 Note: If you are simply looking for troubleshooting then you should post your question to the community

 cert-managerslack channel.
+Many more people read this channel than GitHub issues, it's likely your problem will be solved quicker by using Slack.
 Please also check that the bug has not already been filed by searching for key terms in the issue search bar.

 Note: It is often a good idea to bring your feature request up on the community